Vincenzo Miserendino: Prominent shows

 Miserendino showed his work several times at the New York Academy of Design and the Philadelphia Academy of Fine Arts.

 In the 1920s, Miserendino had a show at the Tiffany Studios of watercolors and sculptures, which had been organized by Louis C. Tiffany.

 Personal life

 Miserendino was married to Julia Beninati from 1904 until 1943 (his death).
-He had six children, Joseph, Vivian, Eleanor, Isabel, Cecelia & Theodore (named after Roosevelt).
+He had six children, Joseph, Vivian, Eleanor, Isabel, Cecelia, and Theodore (named after Roosevelt).
 He spent the majority of his married life in the Pelham Bay section of the Bronx, and commuted to his studio on the Lower East Side of Manhattan.

 Miserendino was well enough known in his own day to be mentioned in the book Peregrina: Love and Death in Mexico by Alma M. Reed.

 Miserendino himself published a book, "Art in Its Making and the Law of Success" in 1923.

-He died of a heart attack in 1943 and is buried in the Saint Raymond's Cemetery.
+He died of a heart attack in 1943 and is buried in the Saint Raymond's Cemetery in the Bronx, New York.